fmolnar-notredame/csb_powergrid/README.md

-# Supporting data and code for "Asymmetry underlies stability in power grids"
+# Code and data for analyzing converse symmetry breaking in power-grid networks

 This repository contains data and code for reproducing the results described in our upcoming article.